 A whopping 70% of Rome’s population is registered Republican, making it one of the most conservative of all the places included on our list of the most affordable college towns for conservatives.
 Rome, situated close to Atlanta, boasts tons of college-town amenities in and around its picturesque downtown that oozes small-town charm.
 The median home price here is about $104,000, which is pretty consistent with the fact that living costs in Rome are 14% less than average.
 Rome is home to not one, but two of the nation’s most conservative colleges.

 Grove City College

 Grove City, home to Grove City College, is a small town nestled in the heart of picturesque Western Pennsylvania.
-This historic town enjoys a relatively young population.
+This historic town known for its college life enjoys a relatively young population.
 The median age of its approximately 8,200 residents is 25.1 years.
 Though Republicans in Grove City hold a slight edge over the Democrats (50.97% are registered Republican), the town is home to Grove City College, considered to be one of the most conservative schools in the country.
-The overall cost of living in this picturesque small town is 14% less than the national average, and costs for every major category come in less than the national average, too.
+The overall cost of living in this picturesque small town is 14% less than the average, and costs for every major category come in less than the U.S. average, too.